opentensor/developer-docs/docs/learn/introduction.md

 # Introduction

-If you are new to the Bittensor ecosystem read this first before proceeding to participate in the Bittensor network.
+If you are new to the Bittensor ecosystem read this section first before proceeding to participate in the Bittensor network.

 <ThemedImage
 alt="Simplified Bittensor Network"